jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 ### Bindings
 - **[Double constrictor knot.][double-constrictor]** The most manly of bindings.
 Use in place of clove hitch or right-angle knot.
-The old-timers say you have to cut it off; but with synthetic rope, untying is perfectly feasible.
+The old-timers say you have to cut it off; but with synthetic rope, untying is often perfectly feasible.
 - **Slipped double constrictor knot.** Use in place of clove hitch as a secure but easily untied binding.